 Reykjavíkur Gasworks’ operations started in Hlemmur.
 Over the following decades it will cater for the city residents’ gas needs, particularly for cooking.
 Operations at the gasworks and gas utility ceased in 1956.
 In some places gas pipes were later used as pull-through conduits for the electricity utility.

-Water is initially extracted from the Elliðaár river and later from the Gvendarbrunna spring.
+Water is initially extracted from the Elliðaár river and later from the Gvendarbrunnar springs.

-Water pipes started to be laid down in the town of Reykjavík in 1908 and the Reykjavíkur Water Utility was formally founded on 16 June 1909.
+Water pipes were first laid down in the town of Reykjavík in 1908 and the Reykjavík Water Utility was formally founded on 16 June 1909.
 Water was allowed to flow into the town from the Elliðaár river on an experimental basis.
-The starting date of water supply in Reykjavík is, however, generally considered to be 2 October 1909 when the pipeline from the Gvendarbrunna springs comes into use.
-The construction of these stations gives the population of Reykjavík easy access to sufficient clean water, since before long their water consumption multiplies.
+The starting date of water supply in Reykjavík is, however, generally considered to be October 2nd 1909, when the pipeline from the Gvendarbrunnar springs comes into use.
+The construction of these stations gave the population of Reykjavík easy access to sufficient clean water, and before long their water consumption multiplies.
 Water consumption in Reykjavík increased from 18 litres per day to over 200 litres per day after the arrival of the water utility, but before this all of Reykjavík’s drinking water came from wells which were both insufficient and unsanitary.

 Reykjavík drills for potable water in Vatnsmýri.
 The water turns out to be undrinkable.

-Closed drainage pipes are laid from Landakot hospital down to the sea.
+Closed drainage pipeline is laid from Landakot hospital down to the sea.
 It is connected to a large well that was made for the hospital.
-This is the first drain in Reykjavík since prior to this sewage had run through open gutters down the main streets to the sea, the Lake or the Stream.
-Knud Ziemsen, who later became mayor, managed the construction.
+This is the first drain in Reykjavík since prior to this sewage had run through open gutters down the main streets into the sea, Tjörnin pond in central Reykjavik or the small stream running between the pond and the harbour, now subterranean and covered by Lækjargata road.
+Knud Zimsen, who later became mayor, managed the construction.
 The pipes, which are made of clay, were still being used in 2017, but have been padded with modern technology.